arthanzel/evaluatex/README.md

 Evaluatex
 =========
-**Evaluatex** is a parser that reads and evaluates LaTeX math.
-It also comes with a handy little program called **Evaluascii**, which evaluates ASCIIMath.
+**Evaluatex** is a parser that reads and evaluates LaTeX and ASCII math.
 Use in Node, Angular, or with vanilla Javascript on both clients and servers.

-**Evaluatex**/**Evaluascii** can safely resolve math without relying Javascript's native `eval()` function.
-They also support custom variables and functions, so you can pass in arbitrary values without having to hard-code the math.
+**Evaluatex** can safely resolve math without relying Javascript's native `eval()` function.
+It can also support custom variables and functions, so you can pass in arbitrary values without having to hard-code the math.

-> **Evaluatex** is in development, but **Evaluascii** is in a very usable and full-featured state.
+> **Evaluatex** is in development.
+It is in a functional state, but may do weird and unexpected things such as eating your cat.

 Installation
 -----